Blunk-electronic/ET/README.md

 - Supposed to import various CAE formats like KiCad, EAGLE, ...
 - Currently only KiCad V4 is supported.

-- First generate a configuration file where prefixes, units of measurement and other things are defined with this command:
+- First change into the root directory of your KiCad projects and generate a configuration file where prefixes, units of measurement and other things are defined with this command:

  et --make_configuration my_configuration.txt

-- Edit this file according to your own customs.
+- This file is now placed in the root directory of your KiCad projects.
+Edit this file according to your own customs.

-- To import a KiCad V4 design change into the root directory of your KiCad projects and run this command:
+- To import a KiCad V4 design run this command:

  et --configuration_file my_configuration.txt --import_format kicad_v4 --import_project my_kicad_project/